ksun4176/PokeTrade/api/README.md

 ## Contributing
 This server is built in Nextjs.
 The languages we are using are TypeScript.

+To make updates to database schema:
+1. Make changes to `/prisma/schema.prisma/`
+2. Run script `npx prisma migrate dev --name {name_your_update}`
+3. Verify that the generated migration.sql has the changes you expect
+4. If you need to populate a testing database with new data, verify that the data set in `/prisma/seed/seed.ts` meet your needs.
+If not, make updates
+5. Run script `npx prisma db seed` to populate with test data.

 To run app in development mode:
 1. Run script `npm run start:dev`.